UnquietCode/Standard-Issue/README.md

 section.

 Names are case sensitive in the labels file by default.
 This means that if you capitalize a name in your JSON file, but the name is lowercase on GitHub, the label will be updated to match.
+You can set the `SKIP_EXISTING` flag to skip updates to names and colors for labels which exist already.

 ### Configure Script